 The base salaries of our named executive officers are an important part of their total compensation package and are intended to reflect their respective positions, duties, and responsibilities.
 Base salary is a visible and stable fixed component of our compensation program.
-Base salaries for our named executive officers were initially established through a variety of factors, including evaluations of the relevant talent with discussion and approval of the Board of Directors in consultation with our CEO and/or Chief Financial Officer ("CFO") at the time the executive was hired.
-We intend to continue to evaluate the mix of base salary, short-term incentive compensation, and long-term incentive compensation to appropriately align the interests of our named executive officers with those of our stockholders.
+Base salaries for our named executive officers are reviewed annually by the Compensation Committee.
+The Compensation Committee considers (i) competitive market data provided by the Compensation Consultant for base salary, annual incentive targets and long-term incentive awards, (ii) the recommendations of the CEO, and (iii) the experience, tenure, and performance of each executive.

-The following table sets forth the base salaries of our named executive officers for fiscal years 2020 and 2021:
+The following table sets forth the base salary and adjustments for fiscal year 2022 for each named executive officer: